 overhead the minimum dust is looked through, there the sky is

 a darker gray.
-The Moons and a few brighter planets may be seen
+The Moons and a few brighter planets and a star

-in the skies.
-Magically removing all the suspended dust would
+or two may be seen in above.
+Magically removing all the suspended

-reveal a sky something like that seen from a balloon 100,000 feet
+dust would reveal a sky something like that seen from a balloon

-up, essentially black except for a horizon hugging blue glow.
+100,000 feet up, essentially black except for a horizon hugging

-At night Mars would be a terrible place for astronomy, with all but the bright stars being lost in the murk as one looks away from the zenith.
-Efforts to photograph the Earth rise have run up against the dust obscuring it.
+At night Mars would be a terrible place for most telescopic Astronomy, with all but the bright stars being lost in the murk as one looks even overhead.
+Efforts to photograph the Earth rise have been problematical due to the dust glowing in the twilight obscuring it.
 Earth rises as a Morning Star ahead of the Sun, which is steadily brightening that part of the sky at the same time Earth is rising into visibility through less dust.
-A luminous blue glow surrounds the tiny Sun, more visible from behind the obscuring horizon dust as it climbs in the sky.